kasna-cloud/dataflow-fsi-example/README.md

 1. View the grafana dashboard.
 The username and password is your PROJECT_ID and the location is found in the Cloud Console and output in the build log.

-This repo uses java, python, cloudbuild, terraform and other technologies which require configuration.
-For this example we have chosen to store all configuration values in the [config.sh](./config.sh) file.
-You can change any values in this file to modfiy the behaviour or deployment of the example.

 ## Problem Domain

 The Relative Strength Index, or RSI, is a popular financial technical indicator that measures the magnitude of recent price changes to evaluate whether an asset is currently overbought or oversold.